 Read Time: 6 Minutes

-There’s no doubt in anyone’s mind that the retail landscape has shifted dramatically over the last ten months amidst the global pandemic.
-Online shopping has boomed, and with eCommerce increasing by 5.7% since last year (equating to roughly 27% of total retail sales), the post pandemic hit to retail has had a profound impact that will undoubtedly send tremors well into 2021.
+There’s no doubt in anyone’s mind that the retail landscape has shifted dramatically over the last ten months amid the global pandemic.
+Online shopping has boomed, and with eCommerce increasing by 18% since last year (equating to roughly 15% of total retail sales), the post-pandemic hit to retail has had a profound impact that will undoubtedly send tremors well into 2021.

-Whilst some industries have steadily burgeoned throughout the shifts in demand, many are watching the colossal increase in online competition, and the subsequent 0.3% increase in digital ad spend with bated breath.
-Now more than ever, advertisers are seeking certainty in the face of adversity, and with factors such as Google’s new DST taxes coming into play, brands are vocalising their need to cut costs, optimise budgets and to deliver against strict ROAS targets.
+While some industries have steadily burgeoned throughout the shifts in demand, many are watching the colossal increase in online competition, and the subsequent 1.7% increase in digital ad spend with bated breath.
+Now more than ever, advertisers are seeking certainty in the face of adversity, and brands are vocalizing their need to cut costs, optimize budgets, and deliver against strict ROAS targets.
 It is times like these when Performance Marketing comes into its own, offering advertisers a risk-free approach that combats the rise in competition and guarantees a fixed return on investment for each action driven.

-As we draw closer to Christmas, and the inevitable influx of consumer spending that accompanies it, now is the time to optimise your campaign and implement performance marketing within your digital strategy, and this article explores the way you can do this via four specific channels:
+As we draw closer to the holidays, and the inevitable influx of consumer spending that accompanies them, now is the time to optimize your campaign and implement performance marketing within your digital strategy, and this article explores the way you can do this via four specific channels:

 - Google Shopping